Soya products are really taking the market by storm nowadays, but not everybody’s convinced that soy is beneficial.

 That’s right, that’s ALL basically the same product, and so the chance of you consuming soy at some point in life is not so unlikely.

-Ok, but so what IS soy(a).
+Ok, so it’s everywhere, but so what is soy(a)?
 Is it a plant, a bean, a root, a herb?

 Technically, it’s actually two of those things.
-Soybean (officially called Glycine max) is a legume species which grows in East Asia.
+Soybean (officially called Glycine max) is a legume species that grows in East Asia.
 In other words, it’s a plant.